 While many entrepreneurs put their own money into their new companies, it's very possible that you'll need financial assistance.
 A commercial loan through a bank is a good starting point, although these are often difficult to secure.
 If you are unable to take out a bank loan, you can apply for a small business loan through the Small Business Administration (SBA) or an alternative lender.
 [See Related Story: Best Alternative Small Business Loans]

-Startups requiring a lot more funding up front may want to consider venture capital.
-This is money, usually in the amount of several million dollars, provided to a fledgling company by a firm or business with the expectation that the backers will have a hands-on role in running your business.
-Alternatively, you could use an angel investor, a private individual that will provide up to about $1 million for a project, or launch an equity crowdfunding campaign to raise smaller amounts of money from multiple backers.
+Startups requiring a lot more funding up front may want to consider an investor.
+Investors usually provide several million dollars or more to a fledgling company, with the expectation that the backers will have a hands-on role in running your business.
+Alternatively, you could launch an equity crowdfunding campaign to raise smaller amounts of money from multiple backers.

-You can learn more about each of these capital sources in our guide to startup finance options.
+You can learn more about each of these capital sources and more in our guide to startup finance options.

 Determine your legal business structure

 Before you can register your company, you need to decide what kind of entity it is.
 Your business structure legally affects everything from how you file your taxes to your personal liability if something goes wrong.

 Ultimately, it is up to you to determine which type of entity is best for your current needs and future business goals.
-More details about the different business structures are outlined on the SBA website.
+More details about the different business structures can be found here.

 Register with the government and IRS

 To become an officially recognized business entity, you must register with the government.
-If you are registering as a corporation, you'll need an articles of incorporation document, which includes your name, business purpose, corporate structure, stock details and other information about your company.
-Otherwise, you will just need to register your business name, which can be your legal name or a fictitious "Doing Business As" name (if you are the sole proprietor) or the name you've come up with for your company.
+Corporations will need an "articles of incorporation" document, which includes your business name, business purpose, corporate structure, stock details and other information about your company.
+Otherwise, you will just need to register your business name, which can be your legal name, a fictitious "Doing Business As" name (if you are the sole proprietor), or the name you've come up with for your company.
 You may also want to take steps to trademark your business name for extra legal protection.